-Structural stormwater management (SWM) controls are engineered best management practices (BMPs) to reroute stormwater runoff from developed areas.
+Structural stormwater management (SWM) controls are engineered Best Management Practices (BMPs) to treat water that has been rerouted from developed areas and tie into storm drain systems.
 SWM controls reduce pollutants and slow runoff to minimize discharge to local waterways.
-The Maryland Department of Transportation State Highway Administration (MDOT SHA) identifies roadways that don't have these controls and installs BMPs to improve the water quality of roadway runoff.
+The Maryland Department of Transportation State Highway Administration (MDOT SHA) identifies roadways that do not have these controls and installs or retrofits BMPs to improve the water quality of roadway runoff.

 The SWM Act of 2007 applies environmental site design (ESD) to the maximum extent practicable (MEP).
 ESD uses small-scale SWM practices, non-structural techniques, and better site planning to mimic natural runoff and minimize land development's impact on water resources.